 When I found out my best friend Aleisha was having a baby boy, I knew I had to make something for the baby.
-I was so happy (and still am) with how soft and cozy the yarn from the Santa Hat Crochet Blanket felt, I had no choice but to use the same type again for this Quick & Easy Crochet Baby Blanket.
+I was so happy (and still am) with how soft and cozy the yarn from the Santa Hat Crochet Blanket felt, that I had no choice but to use the same yarn type again for this Quick & Easy Crochet Baby Blanket.

 She was definitely using specific colors for his nursery but I didn’t want to make his blanket in those colors, I wanted the blanket to be more neutral so he could use it for the long haul.
 Having three kids of my own, I knew that she would end up changing out his room theme eventually and she did, lol.
 The soft, neutral colors of this blanket go with most nursery color schemes and will still work great for him as he grows.

 Bernat’s Blanket Yarn is so easy to work with and I’m in love with how fast the blankets come together.
 This one only took me a day and a half to complete!
 Yep, that fast.
 In fact, this blanket would also be great for when you are short on time to make a baby gift.
 Sometimes procrastination gets the best of us, am I right?

 Below, you’ll find the information you’ll need to make this blanket, but first, make sure to grab your pattern.

 Once you purchase and download the PDF, you’ll get:

 ☆ A Very Helpful Crochet Chart